 Q. Will the street sweeper run on my street?

 A. Generally the street sweeper is used on streets with curbing in order to keep the dirt from getting flushed into the storm sewer system.
 On streets without curbs, intersections are swept by hand.

 A. Yes.
 Working in cooperation with the Franklin County Board of Health, the City executes an extensive plan to reduce the mosquito population in our area.
 For additional information about the enhanced mosquito control program or to report any areas that have a high mosquito population call 614-462-BITE (2483).

 Q. What can I do as a resident or property owner to help prevent mosquitoes?

 A. Eliminate as many breeding sites as possible.
 Low areas and containers such as tires, bird baths, buckets, rain barrels, and flower pots breed mosquitoes if they hold water for a week or longer.
 Pools left untreated and pool covers holding water are also breeding grounds for mosquitoes.
 Your assistance in eliminating as many of these as possible, along with changing bird baths frequently, will result in fewer mosquitoes during the warm months.

 Q. Where can I get rid of unwanted tires?

 A. Unwanted tires can be taken to Liberty Tire Services of Ohio located at 3041 Jackson Pike.
-The Village also picks up unwanted tires during spring and fall clean-up week and disposes of them as a service to the residents.
+The City also picks up unwanted tires during spring and fall clean-up week and disposes of them as a service to the residents.